maggick/maggick.github.io/server/mails.md

 ### Catch all with regex :

+You can configure some regex catch all for instance you can catch whatever.youruser@yourdomain.com
-in order to make a catch all for an user : edit (or create) the file
+In order to make a catch all for an user : edit (or create) the file

     /etc/postfix/virtual-regexp